Grow & Know

 Centred around an Eco Marquee with talks on sustainable gardening, demonstrations and interactive art.
 If you're looking for inspiration or top tips on growing then this is the place to be.

 Our Cookery Theatre finds a new home here in Grow & Know.
 Hosted by award winning author Mark Diacono, he is cooking with ingredients you can easily grow at home.

 Grow & Cook Theatre

 The cookery theatre finds a new home in Grow & Know.
-Our experts, including John Torode and Valentine Warner, are on hands to show you how easy it is to create delicious recipes from food you can simply grow at home.
+Our experts are on hands to show you how easy it is to create delicious recipes from food you can simply grow at home.
 There are no limitations when it comes to growing spaces, from containers, window sills, allotments and gardens there is something to ignite everyone's imagination